 Permitting scenarios would vary based on the types and sizes of new stationary sources, timing of the projects, and the types of controls ultimately selected.
 These can differ in specific features from the ones described in this EIS.
 It is not anticipated that the stationary sources of air emissions at Andersen AFB would exceed the PSD major source thresholds.
 However, during the final design stage and permitting process either: (1) the actual equipment, controls, or operating limitations would be selected to reduce the potential to emit to less than the PSD major source thresholds; or (2) the permitting process would require detailed dispersion modeling for attainment pollutants to ensure that any new emission sources would not allow for concentrations above the NAAQS.
-This review process is inherent to federal and state air regulations, and leads to an in-built protection of air quality in attainment areas such as AQCR 246.
+This review process is inherent to federal and state air regulations and leads to an in-built protection of air quality in attainment areas such as AQCR 246.
 Therefore, regardless of the ultimate equipment selected or permitting scenario, these impacts would be less than significant.

 GHGs.
-Consistent with EO 14008, EO 13990, and CEQ Guidance, this EIS examines GHGs as a category of air emissions.
-It also examines potential future climate scenarios to determine whether elements of the Proposed Action would be affected by climate change per the DoD directive in EO 14008 to examine the impacts of climate change on national security.
-Global and regional climate models have substantial variation in output, and do not have the ability to measure the actual incremental impacts of a project on the environment.
-For reference purposes, Table 3-35 provides the statewide and nationwide GHG emissions, those from the
+This EIS examines GHGs as a category of air emissions.
+It also examines potential weather scenarios to determine whether elements of the Proposed Action would be affected.
+For reference purposes, Table 3-33 provides the statewide and nationwide GHG emissions and compares them to the Proposed Action.

-Proposed Action, and the SCC for each.
 This assessment includes years from 2025 to 2047.
 Detailed emissions calculations, including all assessed GHGs, are in Appendix F.